• Skip to primary navigation

 What is Brown Rice Flour?

-Unlike its white rice counterpart, it retains the nutrient-rich bran and germ, giving it a slightly nuttier taste and a wholesome nutritional profile.
-What sets it apart is its natural ability to absorb moisture, which works wonders in various recipes.
+Unlike its white rice counterpart, whole wheat flour retains the nutrient-rich bran and germ, giving it a slightly nuttier taste and a wholesome nutritional profile.
+What sets it apart as a whole wheat flour alternative is its natural ability to absorb moisture, which works wonders in various recipes.

 Common Uses of Brown Rice Flour

 In my kitchen adventures, I've found brown rice flour to be exceptionally versatile.
-It's commonly used to make gluten-free breads, muffins, pancakes, and even as a thickening agent in sauces and gravies.
+It's commonly used to make gluten-free breads, muffins, and pancakes and is even used as a thickening agent in sauces and gravies.

 When I'm aiming for a light and airy texture in my cakes or cookies, this flour never lets me down.
 Another nifty trick?
 Use it as a coating for frying or baking to achieve that delightful crispy finish without the gluten.